Who is a member?

 With mosquitoes making their summer return, the Massachusetts Department of Public Health is reminding residents and municipal officials to remain on guard against mosquito-borne illnesses such as West Nile virus and eastern equine encephalitis.

 Only a small number of mosquitoes are infected at any given time, so being bitten by a mosquito doesn’t mean someone will get sick.
-The best way to avoid these illnesses, however, is to prevent mosquito bites by doing the following:
+But people should still try to avoid these illnesses by doing the following:

 • Use insect repellents with an EPA-approved active ingredient while outdoors

-• Wear long-sleeved clothing as weather permits
+• Wear long-sleeved clothing, long pants and socks as weather permits

 • Schedule outdoor activities to avoid the hours from dusk to dawn during peak mosquito season

-• Repair damaged window and door screens
+• Install or repair window and door screens

 • Remove standing water from the areas around your home